quenio/ATN/README.md

 Multiple specifications can be organized in separate [contexts](#Contexts).

 > "Abstractions are not a luxury, but a necessity.
 Thought is man's guide to action.
-Reason is a practical attribute.",
+Reason is a practical attribute.", by
 > [Leonard Peikoff](https://en.wikipedia.org/wiki/Leonard_Peikoff) in [Objectivism: The Philosophy of Ayn Rand](https://en.wikipedia.org/wiki/Objectivism:_The_Philosophy_of_Ayn_Rand)